apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

 ##### Array upload: `fs.s3a.block.output.buffer=array`

-When `fs.s3a.block.output.buffer` is set to `array`, all data is buffered in memory prior to upload.
+When `fs.s3a.block.output.buffer` is set to `array`, all data is buffered in byte arrays in the JVM's heap prior to upload.
 This *may* be faster than buffering to disk.

-This `array` option is similar to the in-memory-only stream implemented in `S3AFastOutputStream`: the amount of data which can be buffered is limited by available heap.
+This `array` option is similar to the in-memory-only stream offered in Hadoop 2.7 with `fs.s3a.fast.upload=true`

+The amount of data which can be buffered is limited by the available size of the JVM heap heap.
 The slower the write bandwidth to S3, the greater the risk of heap overflows.
 To reduce the risk of this, the number of threads performing uploads and the size of queued upload operations must be kept low.
 As an example: three threads and one queued task will consume